 Charlie's practice includes employment law for management, commercial litigation, trust & estate litigation, and small business formation and maintenance.

 He is admitted to the Maryland and District of Columbia Bars and to the Bar of the United States Supreme Court.
 He is also a member of the Montgomery County and Maryland State Bar Associations, the Barristers (inactive), and the Montgomery County Inns of Court (emeritus).

 Charlie is the author of Employer's Rights (Sourcebooks, 2004), The Complete Hiring and Firing Handbook (Sourcebooks, 2005), HR for Small Business, 2nd Ed.
 (Sourcebooks, 2009), Will the Internet Abrogate Territorial Limits on Personal Jurisdiction?, 33 Tort & Ins.
-Law J. 107 (1997), Validity and Effect of Will-Not-Reapply Covenants in Employment Discrimination Settlement Agreements, 23 Labor Lawyer 151 (2007), and the "Employment Torts" chapter of the Maryland Employment Law Deskbook (MSBA 2014), and The SHRM Essential Guide to Employment Law (Society for Human Resource Management 2018).
+Law J. 107 (1997), Validity and Effect of Will-Not-Reapply Covenants in Employment Discrimination Settlement Agreements, 23 Labor Lawyer 151 (2007), the "Employment Torts" chapter of the Maryland Employment Law Deskbook (MSBA 2014), and The SHRM Essential Guide to Employment Law (Society for Human Resource Management 2018).

 Charlie has been a Commissioner with the Montgomery County Commission on Common Ownership Communities and he continues to chair Commission hearing panels.
 He has also served on the Board of and as legal counsel to the Greater Bethesda-Chevy Chase Chamber of Commerce and the Board and the Executive Committee of the Primary Care Coalition of Montgomery County.